 You must have permission to put traps on public land.

 We allow trapping only in in priority areas where biodiversity needs protection, such as the Port Hills, Banks Peninsula and key coastal locations.
 We must approve the traps used, the places they are set and a maintenance schedule.
 This is to ensure the parks remain safe for people and pets.

-Some of our regional parks have active community groups that do regular volunteer trapping work.
+Some of our parks have active community groups that do regular volunteer trapping work.
 Key sites include: